-For the purposes of calculating the payroll tax rate for its annual return, the wages paid to RedCar’s regional employees during the months of November 2017 to February 2018 are taken into account for the purposes of determining the 85 per cent rule.
+For the purpose of calculating the payroll tax rate for its annual return, the wages paid to RedCar’s regional employees during the months of November 2017 to February 2018 are taken into account in determining the 85 per cent rule.
 RedCar pays total taxable wages of $1,040,000 to its regional employees during the 2017-18 year.
-This is 86.67 per cent of its total taxable wages for that year and means RedCar meets the 85 per cent test so will pay payroll tax on its total taxable wages for the financial year at the lower regional employer rate of 3.65 per cent.
+This is 86.67 per cent of its total taxable wages for that year meaning RedCar meets the 85 per cent test and will therefore pay payroll tax on its total taxable wages for the financial year at the lower regional employer rate of 3.65 per cent.

-Businesses grouped for payroll tax purposes will be separately assessed for eligibility of the lower regional employer rate of payroll tax.
+Businesses grouped for payroll tax purposes are separately assessed for eligibility at the lower regional employer rate of payroll tax.
 For example, a group consists of three members.
 One is based in regional Victoria but the other two are not.
-If the member based in regional Victoria satisfies the 85 per cent rule, that member is eligible for the lower payroll tax rate of 3.65 per cent.
+If the member based in regional Victoria satisfies the 85 per cent rule, that member is eligible for the lower payroll tax rate of 3.65 per cent (2.425 per cent from 1 July 2018).
 The other two members in the group will pay payroll tax at the rate of 4.85 per cent.

 Groups lodging joint (schedule) returns

 Some groups may have approval to lodge a joint return (referred to as a schedule return) that covers two or more members of the group.
-Where all of the members covered by the schedule return are regional employers, the tax payable is at the lower payroll tax rate of 3.65 per cent.
+Where all of the members covered by the schedule return are regional employers, the tax payable is at the lower payroll tax rate of 3.65 per cent (2.425 per cent from 1 July 2018).
 Where none of the members covered by the schedule return are regional employers, the tax payable is at the rate of 4.85 per cent.

 If some, but not all, members covered by the schedule return are regional employers, the tax payable is calculated as follows:

-- At the lower rate of 3.65 per cent on the proportion of the total taxable wages covered by the schedule return (after subtracting the deduction amount) that is attributable to the regional employers, plus
+- at the lower rate of 3.65 per cent (2.425 per cent from 1 July 2018) on the proportion of the total taxable wages covered by the schedule return (after subtracting the deduction amount) that is attributable to the regional employers, plus

 ABC, XYZ and DoReMi have been grouped and given approval to lodge a joint return.